Discover Financial Services (NYSE:DFS) Posts Earnings Results, Beats Expectations By $0.17 EPS

 Discover Financial Services (NYSE:DFS) released its earnings results on Tuesday.
-The financial services provider reported $2.59 earnings per share for the quarter, beating the consensus estimate of $2.42 by $0.17, MarketWatch Earnings reports.
+The financial services provider reported $2.59 EPS for the quarter, topping analysts’ consensus estimates of $2.42 by $0.17, MarketWatch Earnings reports.
 Discover Financial Services had a net margin of 7.89% and a return on equity of 11.00%.
-The business had revenue of $2.82 billion during the quarter, compared to analysts’ expectations of $2.81 billion.
-During the same period last year, the business earned $2.25 earnings per share.
-The firm’s revenue was down 4.1% on a year-over-year basis.
+The business had revenue of $2.82 billion for the quarter, compared to the consensus estimate of $2.81 billion.
+During the same period in the previous year, the firm earned $2.25 EPS.
+The business’s revenue for the quarter was down 4.1% on a year-over-year basis.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 4th.
-Stockholders of record on Thursday, February 18th will be issued a dividend of $0.44 per share.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 1.76%.
-The ex-dividend date is Wednesday, February 17th.
-Discover Financial Services’s dividend payout ratio (DPR) is presently 19.38%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 4th.
+Shareholders of record on Thursday, February 18th will be given a $0.44 dividend.
+This represents a $1.76 annualized dividend and a yield of 1.86%.
+The ex-dividend date of this dividend is Wednesday, February 17th.
+Discover Financial Services’s dividend payout ratio is 19.38%.

-In other Discover Financial Services news, EVP Robert Andrew Eichfeld sold 1,519 shares of the company’s stock in a transaction on Friday, November 6th.
-The stock was sold at an average price of $67.77, for a total transaction of $102,942.63.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.55% of the stock is owned by insiders.
+In other Discover Financial Services news, EVP Robert Andrew Eichfeld sold 1,519 shares of the business’s stock in a transaction that occurred on Friday, November 6th.
+The shares were sold at an average price of $67.77, for a total value of $102,942.63.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders own 0.55% of the company’s stock.

-A number of equities analysts recently commented on DFS shares.
-Piper Sandler lifted their price target on Discover Financial Services from $70.00 to $80.00 and gave the stock a “neutral” rating in a report on Tuesday, November 17th.
-Bank of America upped their price objective on shares of Discover Financial Services from $71.00 to $78.00 and gave the company a “neutral” rating in a report on Monday, November 16th.
-JPMorgan Chase & Co. increased their price objective on shares of Discover Financial Services from $72.00 to $114.00 and gave the company an “overweight” rating in a research report on Tuesday.
-BMO Capital Markets lifted their target price on shares of Discover Financial Services from $76.00 to $80.00 and gave the stock an “outperform” rating in a report on Friday, October 23rd.
-Finally, Deutsche Bank Aktiengesellschaft raised their price objective on shares of Discover Financial Services from $74.00 to $104.00 and gave the stock a “hold” rating in a research report on Wednesday, January 6th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
-Discover Financial Services has an average rating of “Hold” and a consensus price target of $77.94.
+A number of analysts recently commented on DFS shares.
+Royal Bank of Canada boosted their target price on shares of Discover Financial Services from $61.00 to $75.00 and gave the stock an “outperform” rating in a report on Friday, October 23rd.
+The Goldman Sachs Group boosted their price target on shares of Discover Financial Services from $68.00 to $76.00 in a report on Monday, October 5th.
+Bank of America boosted their price target on shares of Discover Financial Services from $71.00 to $78.00 and gave the company a “neutral” rating in a report on Monday, November 16th.
+JPMorgan Chase & Co. boosted their price target on shares of Discover Financial Services from $72.00 to $114.00 and gave the company an “overweight” rating in a report on Tuesday.
+Finally, Evercore ISI upgraded shares of Discover Financial Services from an “underperform” rating to an “in-line” rating and set a $86.00 price target on the stock in a report on Monday, December 7th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and nine have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $77.94.

 Discover Financial Services, through its subsidiaries, operates as a direct banking and payment services company in the United States.
 It operates in two segments, Direct Banking and Payment Services.
 The Direct Banking segment offers Discover-branded credit cards to individuals; and other consumer products and services, including private student loans, personal loans, home equity loans, and other consumer lending, as well as deposit products, such as certificates of deposit, money market accounts, savings accounts, checking accounts, and individual retirement arrangement certificates of deposit.